-The Walter Stafford Project: Inequality in New York City
+The Walter Stafford Project: On Racial Inequality in New York City

-Bringing together specialists from diverse disciplines and practices to address inequality in New York City
+Bringing together specialists from diverse disciplines and practices to address racial inequality in New York City.

 In the last half-century, academic and public policy writing on inequality in New York City has been characterized by specialists working in isolation from one another.
 The results are extensive micro-views of people, communities, and issues.
 The dialogue is missing a broad overview of what has occurred, identification of important trends, and bridging work between diverse sectors.
 The impacts of decision-making and economic developments on people and communities have been largely unrecorded.
 The focus of this project is to bring together specialists from diverse disciplines and practices to begin to understand what has and is occurring regarding inequality in New York City.

 Fall 2017: Compiling, editing and submitting Anthology on Racial Inequality in New York City Since 1965

 Fall 2017: Submitting Anthology for consideration of publication and peer review.